faw121/PCF_PCSS_Shadow/README.md

 One way to alleviate these effect is to use a filter to smooth the jagged edges, which is the PCF method.
 ![hardShadow](img/poissonOverview.png)

 However, hard shadow and PCF shadow both produces shadow almost **solid dark everywhere**.
-But in real life, we see shadow with **gradient brightness on the edge**, this is mainly because light in real life is **emitted from a surface**, not an ideal point, this produces ponumbra, e.g., partial lunar eclipse v.s. total lunar eclipse.
+But in real life, we see shadow with **gradient brightness on the edge**, this is mainly because light in real life is **emitted from a surface**, not an ideal point, this produces penumbra, e.g., partial lunar eclipse v.s. total lunar eclipse.

 PCSS simulates the penumbra effect with a variable filter radius, which gives a rather good result.
 ![hardShadow](img/PCSSOverview.png)